xtshn/xtshn.github.io/about.md

 ---
 Hej!

 Here is a little bit of me.
 My name is Xiaotong Shen and I studied Media and Communication and Swedish in Sweden.
-I grew up in Beijing, studied my BA in Hangzhou and MSc in Sweden.
+I was born and raised in Beijing and lived in Hangzhou and Sweden for couple of years.

-By creating this blog, I will write down my study journey in data science and scratches.
+By creating this blog, I will keep track down my study journey in data science and scratches.
+Probably I would also write something in Swedish just try to maintain the basic writing skill.

 ![How I would love to preceive myself](assets/images/IMG_0364.JPG "Me")